NoushadCK/Melnoma_detection/README.md

 # Melnoma_detection
 Melnoma_detection using CNN custom model

-This repostory is an educational assignment melnoma detection exercise using CNN custom model, dataset is ver small around 3000 images classified to 9 sub classes.
+This repostory is an educational assignment melnoma detection exercise using CNN custom model, dataset is very small around 3000 images classified to 9 sub classes.

 ## Table of Contents
 * [General Info](#general-information)